kconsidine/purse/README.md

 It aims to make developing web applications with PHP (using modern, clean paradigms) as easy as in Ruby or NodeJS.

+Suggestions (including for new features) are very welcome.
+If you have any, open an issue or contact me.

 ## Installation
 * `git clone https://github.com/vladh/purse`
 * `cd purse`